sydasif/ansible-lab/README.md

 ssh-copy-id -i .ssh/id_rsa.pub centos-7
 ```

-Now ssh to Ubuntu-64, and configure the manage host, so that it doesn't require a password to get *sudo* level access.
+Now ssh to Ubuntu-64, and configure the managed host, so that it doesn't require a password to get *sudo* level access.

 ```console
 ssh ubuntu